BharathSrinath/campground-explorer/README.md

 # setup the basic code in index.js
     # require the libraries - express, mongoose, path, ejs-mate/react, ExpressError, method-override, (passport, passport-local, express-session and connect-flash) => if it involves authentication.
-    # Add basic routes (which are later restructured using express-router) and its corresponding pages for campgrounds.
+    # Add basic routes (which are later restructured using express-router) and its corresponding pages for destinations.
         1. '/' - home
-        2. '/campgrounds', - index
+        2. '/destinations', - index
-        3. '/campgrounds/new' - new
+        3. '/destinations/new' - new
-        4. '/campgrounds/:id' - show
+        4. '/destinations/:id' - show
+        5. '/destinations/:id/editForm' - edit
-        5. '/campgrounds/:id/edit' - edit
+        5. '/destinations/:id/editReview' - edit
         6. biolerplate.js will have the common elements like navbar, flash, footer and bootstrap links.
     # Similarly for users
         1. login.ejs